pourmalek/CovidVisualizedCountry/20220408/readme.md

 Observations:

 The officially reported daily cases and deaths do not show upward trends at the national and province levels, with two exceptions.
-(1) The trajectory of reported daily deaths in Saskatchewan looks like a rollercoaster since February 2022 – that is, the net effect of the underlying truth plus how the truth is handled.
+(1) TThe trajectory of reported daily deaths in Saskatchewan has had a lot of fluctuations since February 2022 – that is, the net effect of the underlying truth plus how the truth is handled.
 (2) Reported daily cases increased, plateaued, and are rising again in Nova Scotia since mid-March 2002.

 If people continue to use masks at the levels observed in late March for the next four months and there is no considerable spread after a potential emergence of more fatal variants, the IHME model predicts decreasing daily infections and deaths until October 1st, 2022 – after an increase in daily infections and deaths in Ontario in early-April 2022 that is reflected at the national level.